Malorees School

 These positions are appointed by an election.
 All parents and carers of children attending Malorees at the time of the election can vote.

-Please note that other governors on the board may happen to be parents of children at Malorees.
+Please note that other governors or Associate Members on the board may happen to be parents of children at Malorees.
 These parents may have been appointed by the rest of the governing board because of their skills and experience.
 Although they are governors who are parents, they are not elected as parent governors…. we realise it is a little bit confusing!

 What is the role of a parent governor?